Selling Land With a Flat Fee MLS Listing Service - Pros and Cons

 In other words, an MLS is a database for realtors to post their listings for sale, which can then be seen by all the other realtors participating in that MLS.
 The public can also then see the MLS listings through websites like Realtor.com and Zillow that publish listings directly from the MLS databases.

 In short, MLSs are designed to help realtors and their clients buy and sell real estate.
-What not everyone knows is that it’s also possible to list your property on the MLS without a realtor for a flat fee.
+What not everyone knows is that it’s also possible to list your property on the MLS without a real estate agent using a flat fee MLS company.

 A flat fee MLS listing refers to an arrangement where the seller will pay a fee to a broker to have a property listed on the MLS instead of paying the broker a listing commission (percentage of the sales price).
 The fee is paid upfront, so unlike with a traditional listing arrangement the seller incurs a cost, whether or not the property sells.

-Note that it’s typical (but not required) to still offer a commission to a buyer’s agent in flat fee listings.
+Note that it’s typical (but not required) to still offer a commission to a buyer’s agent with a flat fee listing service.
 In this case, the commission paid by the seller is reduced by approximately half, but not eliminated.

-Why list your land for sale on the MLS?
+Why list your land for sale on the MLS without a realtor?

 Get the most exposure for your land listing